IntentArchitect/Docs/articles/release-notes/intent-architect-v4.3.md

 - Fixed: Sometimes when minimizing the Software Factory Execution window, Windows would jump to a different application.
 - Fixed: Undo/redo when creating and altering associations would not work correctly in certain circumstances.
 - Fixed: Different package types could not be reordered within the designers.
 - Fixed: Drag and drop of mapped elements in the Advanced Mapping dialog leads to mapping errors in many scenarios.
-- Fixed: If an existing installed version of a module could not be restored, it was not possible to upgrade it.
+- Fixed: HTML flicker on editing elements.
+- Fixed: Unexpected errors on elements with Advanced Mappings after altering connected elements.